Tekken: Anime series

 Tekken: Bloodline, a streaming television anime series, was announced by Netflix in March 2022.
 It loosely adapts the events of Tekken 3 and was released on August 18, 2022.

 Animated films

 Tekken: The Motion Picture, a two-part OVA anime series, was released in Japan in 1998.
 It was developed by Studio Deen and directed by Kunihisa Sugishima.
 Its story follows Kazuya Mishima's revenge against his father Heihachi in the King of Iron Fist Tournament.

-Tekken: Blood Vengeance, a full-length CGI-animated film in Digital 3D directed by Youichi Mouri, premiered in the United States in 2011 and was released in Japan two months later that same year.
+Tekken: Blood Vengeance, a full-length animated film in Digital 3D directed by Youichi Mouri, premiered in the United States in 2011 and was released in Japan two months later that same year.
 Digital Frontier developed and Bandai Entertainment distributed the film.
 Blood Vengeance is an alternate retelling between the events of Tekken 5 and Tekken 6.
 It was released in Japan in December 2011 as a part of the Tekken Hybrid collection.